User engagement top tips

 Be realistic about what is achievable and honest with users about what is not.

 Ask questions in user surveys that you can act on and be specific about the options and scope for change.
-Offer alternatives when requests can’t be met.
+Offer alternatives when requests cannot be met.

 9. Be inclusive

-• use plain English and conversational language, with a professional tone – avoid jargon
+• use conversational language with a professional tone and avoid jargon

-• use multiple platforms to engage with your users and be open to new approaches and technologies
+• be open to new approaches and technologies for engaging with users

 10. Learn and reflect

-Regularly review and update your user lists – keep adding to these as you continue to identify users of your statistics.
+Regularly review and update your user lists and keep adding to these as you continue to identify users of your statistics.

 • If you would like us to get in touch with you then please leave your contact details or email Analysis.Function@ons.gov.uk directly.